unicode-org/cldr/docs/ldml/tr35-general.md

        2. set singlePluralCategory to be power0(singlePluralCategory)
        3. set singleCaseVariant to be power0(singleCaseVariant)
        4. remove the dimensionality_prefix from singleUnit
-   4.  if singleUnit starts with an si_prefix, such as 'centi' and/or a number_prefix such as '100'
+   4.  if singleUnit starts with an si_prefix, such as 'centi' and/or a unit_constant such as '100'
        1. set siPrefixPattern to be getValue(that si_prefix, locale, length), such as "centy{0}"
        2. set singlePluralCategory to be prefix0(singlePluralCategory)
        3. set singleCaseVariant to be prefix0(singleCaseVariant)
        4. remove the si_prefix from singleUnit
-	   5. set multiplier to be the locales integer numberFormat of number_prefix.
+	   5. set multiplier to be the locales integer numberFormat of unit_constant.
    5. Set corePattern to be the getValue(singleUnit, locale, length, singlePluralCategory, singleCaseVariant), such as "{0} metrem"
    6. Extract(corePattern, coreUnit, placeholder, placeholderPosition) from that pattern.
    7. If the position is _middle_, then fail